metamuffin/MetaBot/README.md

 ## Documentation

-For a Tutorial look at `/src/modules/tutorialmodule.ts`.
+For a short tutorial and exampleof the basic concept look at `/src/modules/tutorialmodule.ts`.
 The documentation is still WIP.

 ## Licence